openeuler-mirror/syscontainer-tools/README.md

 ## Hooks

-We provide syscontainer hooks function.
+We provide `syscontainer-hooks` with the following functions:

-* syscontainer-hooks can:
- 1. Insert block devices added by syscontainer-tools into a container when the container restarts (pre-start state).
+ 1. Insert block devices added by `syscontainer-tools` into a container when the container restarts (pre-start state).
- 2. Insert network interfaces and route rules added by syscontainer-tools into a container when the container restarts (pre-start state).
+ 2. Insert network interfaces and route rules added by `syscontainer-tools` into a container when the container restarts (pre-start state).
  3. Remove udev rules and leaked network interfaces when a container stops (post-stop state).
  4. Handle OCI relabeling for containers in pre-start and post-stop states.